svix/omniqueue-rs/README.md

 your own needs.

-Omniqueue provides a high level interface which allows sending and receiving raw byte arrays, any `serde` `Deserailize` and `Serialize` implementors via JSON encoded byte arrays, or any arbitrary types for which you have provided an encoding and/or decoding function.
+Omniqueue provides a high level interface which allows sending and receiving raw byte arrays, any `serde` `Deserialize` and `Serialize` implementors via JSON encoded byte arrays, or any arbitrary types for which you have provided an encoding and/or decoding function.

-It is designed to be flexible and to be able to adapt to fit your existing queue configurations, but with a set of defaults that makes it simple to start seding and reciving quickly.
+It is designed to be flexible and to be able to adapt to fit your existing queue configurations, but with a set of defaults that makes it simple to start sending and receiving quickly.

 Omniqueue is still early in development.